-- (i) the change is intended to accommodate: - (A) the modification of an existing Ad Hoc Planned Possession; - (B)(A) the modification of an existing Regular Planned -Possession; - (C)(B) the creation of an Urgent Possession or Emergency Possession; or - (D)(C) any other Operational Constraint affecting the DTP; or - (E)(D)a Special Event; and - (ii) Queensland Rail has, for changes under clause 2.2(f)(i)(A), (B) and (D), consulted, and made reasonable endeavours to reach agreement in relation to the proposed modifications, with the affected Access Holders; - (iii) for changes under clause 2.2(f)(i)(C) and 2.2(f)(i)(D)(E) Queensland Rail has used its reasonable endeavours to consult with the relevant Access Holders; and - (iv) for changes under clause 2.2(f)(i)(D)2.2(f)(i)(E), Queensland Rail has also, where reasonably possible, included the Special Event in the Supply Chain Calendar. - (g) A DTP may be scheduled in variation from a MTP by Queensland Rail where at least two Business Days prior to the Day of Operation, and prior to the DTP being scheduled, Queensland Rail makes a short-term change to the times at which one or more scheduled Train Service/s operate, whether or not within the scope of the applicable Access Holders' Train Service Entitlement, for the purpose of accommodating an Emergency Possession provided that where the variation would result in an Access Holder's scheduled Train Services not being met, Queensland Rail has consulted with that Access Holder. - (h) A DTP may be scheduled in variation from a MTP by Queensland Rail where at least two Business Days prior to the Day of Operation, and prior to the DTP being scheduled, Queensland Rail and all affected Access Holders agree to the modification provided that where Queensland Rail seeks such a modification, Queensland Rail: - (i) invites affected Access Holders to consider the variation in an appropriate forum;30 at least 36 hours prior to the day of operation; and - (ii) gives each of those parties a copy of the proposed variation at least 12 hours prior to the scheduled consideration of the variation. - (i) For clarity, Queensland Rail may schedule a DTP in variation from a MTP under any one of clauses 2.2(e) to (h) even if Queensland Rail cannot do so under, or does not comply with, any of the other of those clauses in respect of that modification.
+- (i) the change is intended to accommodate: - (A) the modification of an existing Planned Possession; - (B) the creation of an Urgent Possession or Emergency Possession; or - (C) any other Operational Constraint affecting the DTP; or - (D) a Special Event; and - Queensland Rail has, for changes under clause 2.2(f)(i)(A), (B) and (D), consulted, and made reasonable endeavours to reach agreement in relation to the proposed modifications, with the affected Access Holders; - (iii) for changes under clause 2.2(f)(i)(C) and 2.2(f)(i)(D) Queensland Rail has used its reasonable endeavours to consult with the relevant Access Holders; and - (iv) for changes under clause 2.2(f)(i)(D), Queensland Rail has also, where reasonably possible, included the Special Event in the Supply Chain Calendar. - (g) A DTP may be scheduled in variation from a MTP by Queensland Rail where at least two Business Days prior to the Day of Operation, and prior to the DTP being scheduled, Queensland Rail makes a short-term change to the times at which one or more scheduled Train Service/s operate, whether or not within the scope of the applicable Access Holders' Train Service Entitlement, for the purpose of accommodating an Emergency Possession provided that where the variation would result in an Access Holder's scheduled Train Services not being met, Queensland Rail has consulted with that Access Holder. - (h) A DTP may be scheduled in variation from a MTP by Queensland Rail where at least two Business Days prior to the Day of Operation, and prior to the DTP being scheduled, Queensland Rail and all affected Access Holders agree to the modification provided that where Queensland Rail seeks such a modification, Queensland Rail: - (i) invites affected Access Holders to consider the variation in an appropriate forum;27 at least 36 hours prior to the day of operation; and - (ii) gives each of those parties a copy of the proposed variation at least 12 hours prior to the scheduled consideration of the variation. - (i) For clarity, Queensland Rail may schedule a DTP in variation from a MTP under any one of clauses 2.2(e) to (h) even if Queensland Rail cannot do so under, or does not comply with, any of the other of those clauses in respect of that modification.